 Eric Earl, B.S.email@example.com

-I have been a Research Assistant 2 in the Fair Lab since April, 2013.
+I am a Senior Research Assistant in the Fair Lab.
 My role in the lab has been two-fold: developing new software to simplify image processing and supporting the wide variety of software in use now.
 I completed my BS in Electrical Engineering at the University of Portland, Oregon, in 2006.
-I developed my love for research in two different OHSU departments (Biomedical Engineering ’06-‘09 and the Advanced Imaging Research Center ’09-‘12) prior to settling down in the Fair Lab.
+I developed my love for research in two different OHSU departments (Biomedical Engineering '06-'09 and the Advanced Imaging Research Center '09-'12) prior to settling down in the Fair Lab in April of 2013.

 Jeff Eriksen, Ph.D.firstname.lastname@example.org

 I am Research Associate in the Fair lab where my current project is adding high-density (256 channel) EEG source localization methods to the lab's research methodologies.
 I hold BS degrees in Biology and Engineering & Applied Science, and a PhD in Engineering Science (Bioinformation Systems), all from Caltech.
 I plan to continue refining our EEG toolbox including our ability to record EEG and fMRI simultaneously, and lead the effort to apply these tools to further our understanding of ASD and ADHD.

 I am a Project Coordinator in the Fair Lab and I am responsible for coordinating the Autism and Adult ADHD studies.
 I completed my Ph.D. in Psychology at the University of Leipzig, Germany and the Max-Planck Institute for Human Cognitive and Brain Sciences, Leipzig.
 I also graduated from the Catholic University of Eichstaett-Ingolstadt, Germany, where I studied Psychology.